nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 2. **Tabs Bar:** Here the user can change the tabs to view their anime list filtered based on their watch status. (watching, towatch, finished)

 3. **Anime List Panel:** The panel where all of the user's animes are listed.
-The order of listing is based on the time each entry was added.
+The order of listing is based on the order in which each anime was added — the latest to be added appears last in the list.

-4. **Save Location:** States the location in which the anime list file is saved in with respect to the location of the anilist.jar file.
+4. **Save Location:** States the location in which the anime list file is saved, with respect to the location of the `anilist.jar file`.

 5. **Command Result Panel:** This panel shows the result of the command based on user input in the Command Input Box.